sumn2u/learn-javascript/en/design-patterns/behavioral-patterns.md

 *Reciever*

 This is an object that performs the actual work when the `execute` method of a command is called.
-The reciver knows how to carry out the action associate with a specific command
+The reciver knows how to carry out the action associate with a specific command.

 ## 2.2.
 Benefits of the Command